 Can I revoke a Fiverr order?

 Yes.
 Fiverr gives the buyer a higher priority than the seller when it comes to canceling an order.
 You can also get it canceled by raising a ticket in a situation where the buyer rejects your cancel request.
-Avoiding certain gigs on Fiverr (such as ones with low ratings or reviews) is strongly advised because not only will you waste your money, but those services could also be detrimental to your online business.
+Avoiding certain gigs on Fiverr (such as ones with low ratings or reviews) is strongly advised because these services have not been tried and tested by other people.

 Please leave a useful comment with your thoughts, then share this on your Facebook group(s) who would find this useful and let's reap the benefits together.
 Thank you for sharing and being nice!